ansys/pre-commit-hooks/README.rst

         Configure .reuse/dep5 to match the file structure within your repository.
         The dep5 file contains files & directories that should not be given license headers.
+        Ensure all files and directories you want to ignore are in this file.

         .reuse/templates/ansys.jinja2 contains the template for the license headers that are added to the files.
 If the content of the MIT license changes, replace the lines between